HariSrujanG/BMI-python-code/README.md

 # BMI-python-code
-#A simple python code to check our BMI with height and weight as inputs.
+#A simple python code to check BMI with height and weight as inputs.

 wt = float(input("Enter your weight(in Kg): "))
 ht = float(input("Enter your hieght(in  m): "))